ComposableFi/whitepaper/whitepaper.md

 ![The PoC data transformed to the optimized fee curve with parameters (30, 4, 0.25).](images/mosaic/poc_optimized.png){#fig:pocdatafeesopt}

-#### 6.4.3 Continuous Improvement
+#### 6.4.3 Continuous Improvement {#sec:continuos-imp}
 With the LSE we can continuously collect data from the operation of Mosaic and periodically revisit the fee model parameter settings.
 This introduces us, as shown, to a purely data driven approach to determine this.
 We would use Graph QL [@GraphQLAPI] to collect data from the Mosaic network, compute the fees/revenues collected and ensure that we stay within a certain band of expected and allowable values.
 We make this check once a week.
 If we stray away from expected values, we modify the parameters if necessary based on a data review.

-### 6.5 Liquidity Rebalancing System
+### 6.5 Liquidity Rebalancing System {#sec:liquidity-reb-sys}
 The best user experience is obtained when the liquidity availability is high thus allowing, in general, any token to be moved from any network to any other network.

-To that end, we used the LSE from Sec.[(6.4)](#64-liquidity-simulation-environment) to design a forecasting and rebalancing technology which can predict in advance when a certain liquidity level will be reached for a given vault.
+To that end, we used the LSE from [@sec:liquidity-sim-env] to design a forecasting and rebalancing technology which can predict in advance when a certain liquidity level will be reached for a given vault.
 This is built into Mosaic.
 It is critical for the optimization of the passive liquidity rebalancing that will enable passive liquidity providers to continue to service cross-layer transfers.
 Having an optimal allocation of capital across layers is key to offering the best performance for users seeking to move cross-layer.
 Therefore, understanding when said capital reaches certain key levels where action will need to be taken is important.